 Can domains be purchased through secure escrow?

-Yes, we can complete the transaction through escrow if you wish.
+Yes, for higher value purchases we can complete the transaction through an intermediary escrow service if you wish.

 Is the price for the domain a one time cost?

 Yes, payment of the invoice gives you full control of the domain license through your registrar of choice and is a once-off payment.

 The only exception is cases where you have requested and we have agreed to multiple payments over a period of time, in which case the payment schedule will dictate the number of payments.